CalvinTonini/PlaylistGenome/code/README.md

    NOTE: steps 1-4 MUST be completed before executing any of the following code!

 5. To run Centrality Algorithms to find the most central song of your graph data structure, enter 'python centrality.py [dist.pyfile] [path.pyfile] [songlist.pyfile] [int between 0 and 3]' into the terminal.
 Replace [dist.pyfile], [path.pyfile], and [songlist.pyfile] with the names of the pyfiles you want to use (e.g. dist\_ramchris.pyfile, path\_ramchris.pyfile, songlist\_ramchris.pyfile).
 Replace [int between 0 and 3] with a single number (either 0, 1, 2, or 3).
-Each of these numbers refers to a different implementation of centrality within centrality.py (e.g. Closeness Centrality or Betweenness Centrality).
+Each of these numbers refers to a different implementation of centrality within centrality.py, as follows:

+   0: Bavelas's Closeness Centrality
+   1: Harmonic Centrality
+   2: Dangalchev's Centrality
+   3: Betweenness Centrality

 6. python generatepath.py path.pyfile songlist.pyfile 'song\_1' 'song\_2'